Explore the 2025 Agenda

 35 mins

-• How is climate change expanding the threat of livestock diseases like bluetongue and African Swine Fever across Europe?
+• How is climate change expanding the threat of livestock diseases like bluetongue virus and African Swine Fever across Europe?

-• What lessons can be learned from recent outbreaks of avian influenza, foot-and-mouth disease, and others to strengthen EU response?
+• What lessons can be learned from recent outbreaks of avian influenza, foot-and-mouth (FMD) disease, and others to strengthen EU response?

 • How can early warning systems, improved diagnostics, and real-time disease surveillance improve outbreak prevention and control?

-• How effective is vaccination in the field and what roles do vaccines, farm-level biosecurity, and genetic innovation play in building healthier, more resilient herds?
+• How effective is vaccination in the field and what roles do farm-level biosecurity, and genetic innovation play in building healthier, more resilient herds?

 • What coordinated strategies and partnerships are needed to embed animal health in EU policy and boost cross-sector collaboration?